inverted-capital/frame-contacts-panel/README.md

 # Contacts widget

 This repo demonstrates a minimal setup for building an Artifact widget.
-It loads and saves a custom `contacts.json` file checked against a Zod schema.
-If the file is missing a default one is written automatically.
+Contact information is stored as individual JSON files inside a `contacts` directory.
+Ea ch file is named using a ULID (`[ulid].json`) and validated against a Zod schema when written.

 ## Development